 I find Quora better than wading through forums to find relevant questions, and generally the quality of the answers are better.

 So I spent a few minutes here checking out what people were asking about my chosen list of topics.

 To use this valuable tool, simply add your question and Quora will deliver the top answers.
 Their Related Questions column in the right sidebar is also extremely helpful, much like Google’s LSI results.

-Step 6: Wikipedia
+Step 6: And Finally, Stopped by Wikipedia

 Last, I checked Wikipedia, a resource that’s jam-packed with keywords and yet overlooked by most marketers.